 Friend Time – While alone time is necessary, humans are social creatures too.
 It’s unhealthy to spend too much time in isolation.
 That’s why you should also find time to spend with your close friends.

-Spend time with the people who know you like family that support and listen to you.
+Spend time with the people who know you like your family that supports and listen to you.
 Sometimes sharing worries with friends can feel safer than with family.
 Don’t ignore that outlet, especially with friends who you know have your back when times are tough.

 Make a list of the things that are most important to you and your success, rank them, and see what else is taking up time but not on the list.
 Chances are, it’s not as important and can wait.
 Time management not only reduces stress but make you more productive.